Sequential anomaly detection in the presence of noise and limited feedback: Preliminaries

-Let $\cU^*$ denote the image of $\Int \cU$ under the gradient mapping $\nabla F$: $\cU^* = \nabla F(\Int \cU)$.
-An important fact is that the gradient mappings $\nabla F$ and $\nabla F^*$ are inverses of one another \cite{BecTeb03,CesLug06,NJLS09}: Following \cite{CesLug06}, we will refer to the points in $\Int \cU$ as the {\em primal points} and to their images under $\nabla F$ as the {\em dual points}.
+\end{enumerate} The name ``mirror descent'' reflects the fact that, at each iteration, the current point in the primal space is mapped to its ``mirror image'' in the dual space; this is followed by a step in the direction of the negative subgradient, and then the new dual point is mapped back to the primal space.
 In the context of mirror descent schemes, the Legendre function $F$ is referred to as the {\em potential function}.

-The mirror descent strategy for OCP is presented below as Algorithm~\ref{alg:OCP}.
-The name ``mirror descent'' reflects the fact that, at each iteration, the current point in the primal space is mapped to its ``mirror image'' in the dual space; this is followed by a step in the direction of the negative subgradient, and then the new dual point is mapped back to the primal space.
-In the case when $\cU = \reals^d$ and $F(\cdot) = (1/2) \| \cdot \|^2$, the above algorithm reduces to the standard projected subgradient scheme It can be also shown \cite{BecTeb03,CesLug06} that, for a general Legendre potential $F$, the mirror descent strategy can be expressed as Note that $\su_{t+1}$ is a function only of the most recent point-function pair $(u_t,f_t)$.
-The following lemma (see, e.g.,~Theorem 11.1 in \cite{CesLug06}) is a key ingredient in bounding the regret of the mirror descent strategy: \begin{lemma} For any $u \in \cS$ and any $t$, we have the bound \end{lemma} \begin{IEEEproof} Appendix~\ref{app:proof_basic_regret}. \end{IEEEproof} This basic bound, combined with additional assumptions on the functions in $\cF$, will allow us to construct Hannan-consistent OCP strategies.
+The following lemma (see, e.g.,~Lemma~2.1 in \cite{NJLS09}) is a key ingredient in bounding the regret of the mirror descent strategy: